-The National Herbarium of Victoria and the Melbourne Gardens have a history of nearly 160 years of providing education, recreational and scientific research to Australia and the rest of the world.
-The Royal Botanic Gardens Education Service allows teachers and students to take advantage of the rich resources to enliven and enrich studies in education, biology, science, health science, geography, environment, horticulture, art and history.
+The National Herbarium of Victoria and Melbourne Gardens have a history of nearly 160 years of providing education, recreational and scientific research to Australia and the rest of the world.
+The Royal Botanic Gardens Victoria Learning Team allows teachers and students to take advantage of the rich resources to enliven and enrich studies in education, biology, science, health science, geography, environment, horticulture, art and history.

 All programs 1 hour and 45 minutes in duration.